DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

     }
     ```

-3. The Dashboard Designer raises the [DashboardDesigner.DashboardItemClick](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.DashboardItemClick) event when an end user clicks the expand / collapse button in a row or column or click an empty area.
-To skip displaying the details dialog in these case, get information about the grid elements located at the clicked point via the [PivotGridControl.CalcHitInfo(Point)](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CalcHitInfo(System.Drawing.Point)) method and check if it is a valid area.
-Update the DashboardItemClick event with the following logic:
+3. The Dashboard Designer raises the [DashboardDesigner.DashboardItemClick](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardDesigner.DashboardItemClick) event when an end user clicks the expand / collapse button in a Pivot's row / column or click an empty area.
+To skip displaying the details dialog in this case, get information about the Pivot elements located at the clicked point by calling the [PivotGridControl.CalcHitInfo(Point)](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CalcHitInfo(System.Drawing.Point)) method and check if it is a valid area.
+Update the `DashboardItemClick` event:

     ```cs
     void DashboardItemClick(object sender, DashboardItemMouseActionEventArgs e) {